Mike Nifong: Disbarment

 On June 18, Nifong submitted his resignation to Governor Easley and Durham County Chief Superior Court Judge Orlando Hudson, saying he would leave office on July 13.
 Hudson said that Nifong should have resigned immediately, saying that defense attorneys could challenge Nifong's authority.
 Easley, a former prosecutor and state attorney general, also felt that Nifong should have resigned immediately.

 Early on June 19, Hudson issued an order suspending Nifong from office with pay.
 Under North Carolina law, this was the first step in a process that allows the chief judge of a county to remove that county's district attorney from office.
 Hudson also appointed a Raleigh attorney as special prosecutor to oversee the removal proceeding.
-A Durham resident, Beth Brewer had asked Hudson to remove Nifong in February on the grounds that Nifong engaged in willful misconduct and brought disrepute upon his office – two of the criteria required for removing a district attorney from office.
+A Durham resident, Beth Brewer, had asked Hudson to remove Nifong in February on the grounds that Nifong engaged in willful misconduct and brought disrepute upon his office – two of the criteria required for removing a district attorney from office.
 This process had been used only once before, when the district attorney for New Hanover and Pender counties was removed from office in 1995 for making a racial slur.
 In April 2021, the statute was used a third time to remove DA Greg Newman from office.
-NC Superior Court Judge Robert Ervin found that DA Greg Newman committed willful misconduct and perjury, notably in a 2015 child rape case.
-Newman's removal marked the first time an elected DA was removed from office by crime victims, unrepresented by attorneys, for failing to prosecute violent offenders.
-The NC Coalition Against Sexual Assault issued a statement in support of DA Greg Newman's victims, calling his actions "horrific" and "unforgivable".
-The NC State Bar did not disbar Greg Newman.

 On June 20, Nifong began talks with the special prosecutor about the possibility of leaving office immediately, but later that day, Easley appointed Jim Hardin, Nifong's predecessor, as acting district attorney.
 This came hours after Easley signed a bill that would allow the governor to remove a district attorney or judge from office if he or she has been disbarred or suspended from practicing law.
 Easley strongly supported the bill, which unanimously passed both houses of the legislature.